Rapid1898-code/Learning-Documentation/JAVASCRIPT.md

 let obj = new Object()
 ```

-Define an object and initialize it
+<br>Define an object and initialize it
 ```markdown
 let obj = {
     name: "John",